TheMeteoRain/quality-of-exile/README.md

 1. Select the pixel where the Orb of Transmutation is located in the currency tab.

 How to use:
-1. Hover over item in inventory
+1. Hover over the item in your inventory.
 2. Press the assigned keybind.

 ### Orb of Alteration (Dynamic Hotkey)